CBI books Delhi Additional DCP for 'submitting' forged documents for DANIPS selection | Law-Order

-The CBI has books Delhi Police Additional DCP Sanjay Kumar for allegedly submitting forged credentials and documents for selection in the Delhi, Andaman and Nicobar Islands Police Service (DANIPS), officials said Wednesday
+The CBI has booked Delhi Police Additional DCP Sanjay Kumar Sehrawat for allegedly submitting forged credentials and documents for selection in the Delhi, Andaman and Nicobar Islands Police Service (DANIPS), officials said Wednesday

-The agency's teams carried out searches at the office and residential premises of Kumar on Wednesday after registering the case, they said
+The agency's teams carried out searches at Sehrawat's room in DCP East office and residential premises in Pitampura on Wednesday after registering the case, they said

-The CBI acted on a complaint against Kumar that he used credentials of another person having similar name to get selected in DANIPS, they said.
+Acting on a complaint against Sehrawat, a 2011-batch DANIPS official, the CBI alleged that he used credentials of another person having similar name to get selected in the service, they said.
+He is posted as Additional DCP 2 in East Delhi.
+PTI ABS ZMN

 - READ MORE ON: